mideind/GreynirAPI/README.md

 # GreynirAPI

-This web application provides a REST API for the Greynir NLP parser.
+This web application provides a REST API for the [Greynir](https://github.com/mideind/Greynir) Icelandic natural language processing toolkit.

 Implemented in Python 3.6+ using the [FastAPI](https://fastapi.tiangolo.com/) framework.